nathanramoscfa/pyeconomics/docs/introduction.rst

      - .. image:: https://snyk.io/test/github/nathanramoscfa/pyeconomics/badge.svg
           :target: https://snyk.io/test/github/nathanramoscfa/pyeconomics

-PyEconomics is a versatile and comprehensive library that integrates various economic and financial models.
+PyEconomics is a versatile and comprehensive library that integrates artificial intelligence with various economic and financial models.
 It is designed to support the development and analysis of monetary policy rules, exchange rate models, macroeconomic and microeconomic models, discounted cash flow models, and much more.